Kamyki/Latte-compiler/Readme.md

 - For linking GNU linker (ld)

 What is inside:
-- Compiler of basic Latte on x86_64 architecture with register allocation (without liveliness analysis).
+- Compiler of basic Latte on x86_64 architecture with register allocation.
+- Register allocation.
-- Boolean values made with lazy evaluation
+- Boolean values made with lazy evaluation.
 - Jumps to next line are removed, but labels are left alone.
 Order of labeled blocks is semi-random so sometimes compiler produces additional jumps.
 - Static string built into binary.
 Runtime string allocated using c malloc.